How to find trending hashtags on Instagram: an ultimate guide for brands

 Many small businesses rely on Instagram as their main channel of promotion.
 Raising their brand awareness on the platforms is essential for their business strategy.

 Even for businesses that have other channels of communication, Instagram is oftentimes the place to showcase your product, style, and vision, a digital shopping window so to say.
-That's why bringing more potential customers to your profile is extremely important.
+That's why bringing more potential customers to your profile is extremely important and the top hashtags help you do that.

 Social media managers LOVE discussing hashtags on Instagram.
 They share rumours and hacks as if they were top secrets.
+They reject a particular hashtag just because it's said to be shadowbanned.
 The perfect amount of hashtags per post; how to find trending hashtags on Instagram; how to see if the hashtag you're using was shadowbanned and so on.

 So why are we, social media managers, are so obsessed with Instagram hashtags?
 Let's go through some reasons why they can benefit your business.